-On March 2, 2022, Hudson Technologies Company ("HTC") and Hudson Holdings, Inc. ("Holdings"), as borrowers (collectively, the "Borrowers"), and Hudson Technologies, Inc. (the "Company") as a guarantor, entered into an Amended and Restated Credit Agreement (the "Amended Wells Fargo Facility") with Wells Fargo Bank, National Association, as administrative agent and lender ("Agent" or "Wells Fargo") and such other lenders as have or may thereafter become a party to the Amended Wells Fargo Facility.
+On March 2, 2022, Hudson Technologies Company ("HTC") and Hudson Holdings, Inc. ("Holdings"), as borrowers (collectively, the "Borrowers"), and Hudson Technologies, Inc (the "Company") as a guarantor, entered into an Amended and Restated Credit Agreement (the "Amended Wells Fargo Facility") with Wells Fargo Bank, National Association, as administrative agent and lender ("Agent" or "Wells Fargo") and such other lenders as have or may thereafter become a party to the Amended Wells Fargo Facility.
 The Amended Wells Fargo facility amended and restated the prior Wells Fargo Facility entered into on December 19, 2019.

-Under the terms of the Amended Wells Fargo Facility, the Borrowers may borrow up to \$90 million consisting of: (i) \$15 million immediately borrowed in the form of a "first in last out" term loan (the "FILO Tranche") and (ii) from time to time, up to \$75 million at any time consisting of revolving loans (the "Revolving Loans") in a maximum amount up to the lesser of \$75 million and a borrowing base that is calculated based on the outstanding amount of the Borrowers' eligible receivables and eligible inventory, as described in the Amended Wells Fargo Facility.
+Under the terms of the Amended Wells Fargo Facility, the Borrowers: (i) immediately borrowed \$15 million in the form of a "first in last out" term loan (the "FILO Tranche") and (ii) may borrow from time to time, up to \$75 million at any time consisting of revolving loans (the "Revolving Loans") in a maximum amount up to the lesser of \$75 million and a borrowing base that is calculated based on the outstanding amount of the Borrowers' eligible receivables and eligible inventory, as described in the Amended Wells Fargo Facility.
 The Amended Wells Fargo Facility also contains a sublimit of \$9 million for swing line loans and \$2 million for letters of credit.
+The Company currently has a \$0.9 million letter of credit outstanding.
+The FILO Tranche was repaid in full in July 2023 and may not be reborrowed.